-- 1 What is a Course Presentation Session? - The Course Presentation Session aims to assist students in course registration for the 2022 Spring term. - CPS is an information session for the courses that will be offered in the upcoming term. - Professors and students who intend to register in the courses presented during the CPS are asked to attend at the designated time and venue. - CPS consists of a course introduction and a Q&A session.
+- (1) What is a Course Presentation Session? - The Course Presentation Session aims to assist new students in course registration. - CPS is an information session for the courses that will be offered in the upcoming term. - Professors and students who intend to register in the courses presented during the CPS are asked to attend at the designated time and venue. - CPS consists of a course introduction and a Q&A session.

-2 Schedule for Course Presentation Session
+(2) Schedule for Course Presentation Session